RomanPilyushin/Mind/The Simple Past or Imperfect Tense (das Präteritum).md

 #### The Simple Past Tense in German

-In German, as in English, the simple past differs from the [present perfect,](https://germanstudiesdepartmenaluser.host.dartmouth.edu/Perfect/Perfect.html) in that it describes past events that are interrelated within a time frame that is separate from the present.
+In German, as in English, the simple past differs from the [[[The Present Perfect Tense (das Perfekt)|present perfect]],](https://germanstudiesdepartmenaluser.host.dartmouth.edu/Perfect/Perfect.html) in that it describes past events that are interrelated within a time frame that is separate from the present.
 Hence it is typically used in narratives.
 German speakers are not always careful in making this distinction.
 Indeed, they sometimes even mix the two tenses indiscriminately.